-Founded in the wake of the Great Depression with the motto “The Friendly Bank,” First Midwest Bank now boasts 125 branches — all in Illinois, Iowa and Indiana.
+Founded in the wake of the Great Depression with the motto “The Friendly Bank,” First Midwest Bank now boasts over 100 branches — all in Illinois, Iowa and Indiana.

-The Itasca, Illinois-based bank offers loans to resident of 25 states: Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia and Wisconsin.
+The Chicago-based bank offers auto and home loans to residents of Illinois, Indiana, Iowa and Wisconsin.
+It offers personal loans in 27 states: Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia and Wisconsin.

 Who is a First Midwest personal loan good for?